 Florida Department of State’s Duties and Records

-The Florida Department of State, Division of Corporations is a ministerial filing agency, and as such all documents submitted to and filed by this office are accepted at face value.
+The Florida Department of State, Division of Corporations is a administrative filing agency, and as such all documents submitted to and filed by this office are accepted at face value.
 Any document meeting the stipulated statutory filing requirements and accompanied by the required filing or processing fee(s) is accepted.
 Once filed, a document is not altered or removed.

 It is a third degree felony for a party to file a fraudulent document on the records of the Florida Department of State.
 Section 817.155, Florida Statute (F.S.), states,